pschamp20/ProjectManager/README.md

 create a new folder in the same directory name is src and mode the app.ts file to src folder. create another folder dist

-install node and run the command npm init npm start
+install node and run the command npm init and npm start to start the project.